-Since August 2009, this blog has been an interactive platform for sharing her PhD research progress and her information design thoughts.
-This space has also encouraged the participation of many professionals, students and academics sharing points of view, theories, comments, suggestions, and proposals around the main themes of her research: diagrams and information design.
+In August 2009, I started this blog initially as an interactive platform to share the progress of my PhD research and thoughts about information design.
+Since then, this space has increasingly encouraged the participation of many professionals, students and academics to share their points of view, theories, comments, suggestions, and proposals related to information design, design research, and design education.